camptocamp/c2cgeoportal/doc/developer/debugging.rst

 Pyramid debugtoolbar
 --------------------

-If it is not already done, copy the file ``docker-compose.override.sample.yaml`` to ``docker-compose.override.yaml``.
+With the default ``docker-compose.override.yaml``, the debug toolbar should appear.

-Then the error is directly shown in the query that fails.
+Then the error is directly shown in the request that fails.

-You can also open the debugtoolbar at `https://localhost:8484/_debug_toolbar/ <https://localhost:8484/_debug_toolbar/>`_
+You can also open the debug toolbar at `https://localhost:8484/_debug_toolbar/ <https://localhost:8484/_debug_toolbar/>`_

 Authentication